Wandalen/willbe/doc/version2.eng/concept/Criterions.md

 ![resource.without.criterion.png](./Images/resource.without.criterion.png)

 The `step::proto.release` will be executed by any value of the criterion `debug` in build `build::release`.
-Adding other criterions in `step::proto.relase` or in `build::release` the result will not change.
+The result will not change if you add criterions in `step::proto.relase` or in `build::release`